mpucheniubo/heart-disease-survival/README.md

 ### 💾 Data set

 First, download the main CSV file from the [source](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset/).
 The version being used dates to the end of December 2023.
-Once the file has been downloaded, clone the repository and added to `data/csv` as `heart.csv`.
+Once the file has been downloaded, clone the repository and add it to `data/csv` as `heart.csv`.

 ### 📦 Install the virtual environment